utilmind/form-saver/react/README.md

 `form-saver-react` is a small React hook package for saving and restoring form/settings state from browser storage.

-The package currently provides two public hook APIs:
+The package currently provides two public hook APIs and one wrapper component:

 - `useFormSaver` for typed controlled React state.
 - `useFormSaverDom` for jQuery-like auto-binding of uncontrolled native controls inside a DOM scope.